iconify/website/README.md

 Code block properties:

-- src: source for main code file.
+- src: source for the main code file.
-- title: title for main code file.
+- title: title for the main code file.
 Displayed above code block.
-- hint: hint for main code file.
+- hint: hint for the main code file.
 Displayed below code block.
 - copy: boolean, if set to `false`, disables copy to clipboard function for code sample.

 Properties for stylesheet: